IsvaShahzad/Quizit/README.md

 QuizIt is a quiz application that uses Integrated API of OTDB (Open Trivia Database) used that contains dataset of different topics (19,000+ unique questions data).
 It has the following features and screens.
 It has firebase integrated.
+Just clone the application and run it!

-*Splash Screens and Login/Sign Up pages*
+**Splash Screens and Login/Sign Up pages**

 ![WhatsApp Image 2024-09-05 at 3 03 15 PM](https://github.com/user-attachments/assets/a06f8190-e2b5-4800-a211-4fbe23d9d18a)